mtth-bfft/libiris/docs/03-security-primitives/windows.md

 - SeUndockPrivilege: unused as far as documentation goes;
 - SeUnsolicitedInputPrivilege: unused as far as documentation goes;

-# Access tokens
+## Access tokens

 Each user, when logging in, is given a **token** containing their SID, and a list of groups to which

 Whenever a user logs in, a new Session object is created for them, and a Token object is given to the first process in the session.
-Every time a child process is created, a (possibly modified) copy of that token is given to the child.
-These tokens contain all the information about their processes' ambient authority, they are what's checked when performing privileged operations.

-Each token contains (you can see this using e.g. Sysinternals Process Explorer):
+Every time a child process is created, by default, a copy of that token is given to the child.
+These tokens contain all the information about their processes' ambient authority (you can see this using e.g. Sysinternals Process Explorer):

 - a primary user, identified by SID ;
 - a primary group, identified by SID (this is a deprecated feature of the POSIX subsystem, not used anymore) ;
 - a list of groups, identified by SID ;